Language Design as Information Renormalization: Long-range correlations in language

 In practice, it is clear that all languages tend to have more structures like the one in Fig.\ref{fig11} than those like in Fig.\ref{fig10}.
 The simple reason for this is that MERGE favours the formation of tree-like structures.
 So, if we were to count the number of possible tree-like sentences in a language (i.e., like those like Fig.\ref{fig11}), they would certainly outnumber the ``linear" structures (i.e., like those in Fig.\ref{fig10}).
 The conclusion from this is that the average syntactic distance $\overline{d(i,j)}$ over all the sentences of a given language, obeys \beq \overline{d(i,j)} \approx \log_2 \left|j-i \right|, \eeq where the overline means ``average".
 This must be the case, simply because most of the syntactic structures are trees as in Fig.\ref{fig11}.
 In turn, this implies that the average correlation function $\overline{C(i,j)}$ behaves like \beq \overline{C(i,j)} \approx \frac{1}{\left| j-i \right|^{1/\overline{\tau}}}, \eeq with $\overline{\tau}$ correlation time that depends only on the average over all sentences of the specific language being analyzed.
 Such a behaviour is also inherited by other quantities like the \emph{mutual information} $I(i,j)$, since it satisfies the inequality \cite{ignacio} \beq I(i,j) \ge a \times C(i,j)^2, \eeq with $a$ some constant prefactor.
 Thus, on average and for the mutual information one finds \beq \overline{I(i,j)} \ge a \times \frac{1}{\left| j-i \right|^{2/\overline{\tau}}}, \eeq meaning that it also decays at least polynomially with the separation distance $\left|j - i \right|$ in the sentence, and with a characteristic correlation time $\overline{\tau}/2$.

 The result we just found in Eqs.(\ref{corrij}, \ref{iij}) deserves some discussion.
 First, notice that we obtained these expressions \emph{exactly}.
 They therefore imply that languages, on average, have a polynomial decay of correlation functions and mutual information between two points.
-Importantly, this has been observed in experiments and numerical analysis of specific texts and languages, and is what people often call ``long-range correlations" in language \cite{experiments}.
-Our results thus provide a mathematical proof \emph{from first principles} of this observed phenomenon.
+Importantly, this has been observed in experiments and numerical analysis of specific texts and languages, and is what people often call ``long-range correlations" in language \cite{experiments}. {Our results thus provide a first intuition on the origin of long-range correlations in language.
+As we can see here, they are a natural consequence from syntactic trees, since tree-like structures display this type of correlations.
+In long pieces of texts, it is expected also that the information in sentences organizes also in some sort of hierarchical higher-level structures (sections, chapters, etc) due to semantic/pragmatic constraints.
+We argue, therefore, that may actually be the reason for long-range correlations observed in long pieces of text including many sentences.}

 Second, notice that some properties of Eqs.(\ref{corrij}, \ref{iij}) are language-independent, and therefore \emph{universal}, whereas other are language-dependent.
 In particular, the average polynomial decay is universal.
 However, the characteristic time scale for this decay, namely exponent $\overline{\tau}$, is language-dependent.
 The number $\overline{\tau}$ therefore provides \emph{a quantitative way to classify different texts and different languages}.
 Those texts and languages with similar syntactic structures will have similar values of $\overline{\tau}$, and is therefore natural to think that they belong somehow to the same family, i.e., probably coming from the same ancestor (e.g., Spanish, Italian and French all coming from Latin).
 And this is important, because such an analysis may be a way to provide hints about the genealogical (or ``genetic") root of languages for which we do not know their origin \cite{langisolate}, such as Basque, Sumerian, and others. }